mcpython4-coding/Documentation/mcpython/mixin/Mixin.md

             :param matcher: optional a return statement matcher
             :param collected_locals: what locals to add to the method call
             :param add_return_value: if to add as last parameter the value the function tries to return or not
+            :param inline: if to inline the target method; requires collected_locals to be empty use the capture_local() in that case; add_return_value has no effect
+            todo: add support for add_return_value (copy and store into locals)

             function annotate(function)